apigee/iloveapis2015-hmac-httpsignature/hmac/example-bundle/README.md

 Usage Notes:
 ============

 There are two ways to use this callout: for verification and for HMAC creation.
 Either way, it works the same: you will use the Java callout to perform HMAC calculation.
-For verification, you'd then compare the result to the passed-in signature.
+For verification, you'd then compare the result to the passed-in signature; the callout does this for you automatically if you pass in the hmac-base64 property.
 For signature creation, you'd send the resulting signature in a message to the backend.